KittenKnight06/week2-portfolio/README.md

 - There are three buttons which will also take you to the relevant section of the body (project, contact, submit).

-- Footer is linked to the linkedin profile
+- Footer is linked to the linkedin profile.

+- project picture size is 1.2 times larger when hover, and linked to the URL to demostrate.

 ---